Guided simulation of conditioned chemical reaction networks: Simulation methods

-For forward simulation under $\bb{P}^g$ we employ \Cref{alg:NextReactionThinningBridge} where, for the diffusion, $\delta$ is chosen according to (\ref{eq:choicedelta-delta}).
-For the LNA and poisson $g$, such a closed form expression cannot be derived, and we thus, given $t<T$, set $\delta = \frac{T-t}{2}$.
+\item $g$ chosen using the density of a reversed (decreasing) constant rate {Poisson} process with rate constant $\theta$.
+We took $\theta=c v$ (this choice ensures equivalence by Theorem 4.2 of \cite{corstanje2021conditioning}). \end{itemize} For forward simulation under $\bb{P}^g$ we employed \Cref{alg:NextReactionThinningBridge} where for $g_\eps$, $\delta$ was chosen according to (\ref{eq:choicedelta-delta}).
+For the other choices of $g$ such a closed form expression cannot be derived, and for $t<T$ we simply took $\delta = \frac{T-t}{2}$.
 This does not affect the validity of the algorithm, only the acceptance probability of a sampled reaction time.